harberg/mtg-db/README.md

 #### Current Issues
 1. Adding a file upload for the csv that then updates the DB.
 From the mongo shell this is a breeze, just use mongoimport.
 A small example of the formated csv is in the root directory called cardsDB.csv.
 This matches the monoogse schema.
 There is an add a card page that can upload on document at a time to the collection.

+2. Need to figure out how to take the cardsDB.json file and insert it into the DB.

+#### Current Status
+1. csvConverter is being used to convert the cardsDB.csv into cardsDB.json using readStream and writeStream.
+This work is currently all being done in the server.js file.
+The connection to the DB is being done with the MongoDB native drivers.